An overview of what a visit to American Girl Place in Chicago might include

 My girls are obsessed with American Girl.
 Totally obsessed.
 Before our trip to Chicago, they combed the catalogs, trying to decide what they would buy when we arrived at The American Girl Place, where all of their dreams would come true.
 On the drive to Chicago, when they asked when we’d get there, they were not referring to the city, or our hotel, or anywhere but American Girl Land.

-So, on our first train ride into the city, where we planned to eat “lunch” at Ghirardelli (that would be The Maestro’s obsession, or at least, one of them), they begged and begged and begged to just see The American Girl Place first.
+So, on our first train ride into the city, where we planned to eat “lunch” at Ghirardelli (that would be my husband’s obsession, or at least, one of them), they begged and begged and begged to just see The American Girl Place first.
 Since Ghirardelli is a short walk away, we let them.

 And we couldn’t tear them away.